jamesdonoh/web-systems/assignment.md

 - provide an API to allow third parties such as other broadcasters to submit requests for content from the BBC archive to be transcoded to required formats and delivered by file upload or on physical media

 Moreover, the BBC could adopt a strategic approach to its information systems, outsourcing functions as needed in order to focus on its core competencies.

-# Conclusion

-_mymuesli_ is a worthwhile example to study in the context of web information systems, partly because its business model is founded upon on web technology but also because it demonstrates how startups without significant investment in legacy enterprise systems have the freedom to adopt an innovative information systems strategy.
-The internet has enabled the development of new business models (such as SaaS) and accelerated the move towards outsourcing of non-core functions, while the explosion of pay-as-you-go cloud-based hosting has democratised access to infrastructure that was previously only available to large corporations.

-The emergence of microservice architectures is particularly significant in this context.
-Although it is less of a revolutionary concept than an evolution of existing patterns - some see its roots in the Unix philosophy [@microservices] - along with the RESTful style it continues to challenge a lot of the traditional assumptions about how business information systems are developed and integrated.
-This can be seen clearly from its adoption within the BBC's own systems.

 # References